Does Banco Bradesco (BBD) Pay a Dividend? (2026)

 Yes.
 Like most Brazilian banks, Bradesco distributes cash to shareholders through frequent small dividends and interest-on-capital payments rather than one fixed quarterly dividend.
 Because of this, quoted dividend yields vary a lot across data providers, so investors should look at trailing 12-month distributions rather than a single headline yield figure.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BBD's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BBD's investor relations page or your broker before acting on them.